 The shop gallery owner is responsible for maintaining all common areas and shared equipment.

-No. A Mini-Barbershop or Mini-Dual Shop permit is tied to a specific room or suite of rooms and is not transferable.
+No. A Mini-Barbershop permit is only for that specific room and is not transferable.

 Yes.
-The permit must be displayed at all times.
+The permit must be displayed inside the Mini-Barbershop at all times.